Aksonov-Oleksandr/Ecommerce-store/README.md

-#MERN SHOP FOR DIPLOMA
+# MERN SHOP

-#DESCRIPTION
+# DESCRIPTION
-Full-stack mern application as a graduation project for bachelor's degree
+Full-stack mern application built as a graduation project for bachelor's degree